Cloud7050/ff-mine/docs/guides/arr/shiva.md

 ## How

 - <img class="border" src="images/shiva-waymarks.png" width="250" />\
-  Boss should be on A (mid), MT on B. Everyone else's default state should be to stack behind the boss, to aid with Glacial Bash & Glass Dance
+  The boss should be on A (mid), MT on B. Everyone else's default state should be to stack behind the boss, to aid with Glacial Bash & Glass Dance
   - When everyone is close to the centre, Icicle Impact/Hailstorm is also easier, Whiteout is naturally resolved, and MT won't get knocked into the edge

 **Phase 1**